uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

-A final session, moderated by Yonette Thomas, Howard University and a COSSA board member, focused on the \"Purview and Roles of IRBs.\" Lois Brako, University of Michigan, discussed the ANPRM\'s proposed changes from the perspective of an IRB that has made strides to become more innovative and flexible.
-Brako praised the ANPRM\'s proposals to reduce the oversight burden for minimal risk studies, eliminate annual review, and harmonize federal regulations (so long as the harmonization does not take the form of a unilateral one-size-fits-all approach).
+A final session, moderated by Yonette Thomas, Howard University and a COSSA board member, focused on the "Purview and Roles of IRBs."
+Lois Brako, University of Michigan, discussed the ANPRM's proposed changes from the perspective of an IRB that has made strides to become more innovative and flexible.
+Brako praised the ANPRM's proposals to reduce the oversight burden for minimal risk studies, eliminate annual review, and harmonize federal regulations (so long as the harmonization does not take the form of a unilateral one-size-fits-all approach).
 However, she